Señorita (Justin Timberlake song): Background and composition

-Composition

 "Señorita" is a "Spanish number" infused with an R&B, up-tempo ballad.
 The song has been described as a fast "hot mid-tempo" and dance song.
 The song is composed in the key of E minor and is set in time signature of common time with a tempo of 96 beats per minute.
-The music begins with an electric piano strut, that provides the main chordal accompaniment.
-A cowbell chimes, in beat of the song, in the background.
+The music begins with an electric piano strut that provides the main chordal accompaniment.
+A cowbell chimes in beat with the song in the background.
 Timberlake sings in a "reasonable falsetto vamping".
 The song's musicscape also features hand claps, a rhythm section, and "cruises on an unconventional reedy rhythm and crackling beat", according to Chuck Cavalaris of The Knoxville News-Sentinel.
 The track is also considered a "blues inflected track", and a dance jam.
 Kevin O'Hare of the Sunday Republican said the song is "a Latin-flavored cut with a pronounced beat".
 Lisa Rose of The Star-Ledger commented that the song has a "jazz-funk ... embellished with a ground-rumbling beat and horn section solos."
 Fort Worth Star-Telegram said that the song has a "minimalist funk strut", while a contributor of the New Straits Times said that the single is "a funk song with an organic feel - and quite close to Stevie Wonder's soulful style."

 According to Teresa Gubbins of The Dallas Morning News, she described the theme of the song as Timberlake singing about a girl with brown eyes.
 O'Hare noted that there are "some very amusing" improvisations as Timberlake guides the "guys and the ladies though their background vocal segment."
 Stephen Thomas Erlewine of AllMusic also reported that Timberlake exhorts "the fellas and ladies" in "Señorita" to sing separately "in a cringe-worthy affectation".
 He directs the men to sing, "It feels like something's heatin' up.
 Can I leave with you?" and the women to sing, "I don't know what I'm thinking bout / really leavin wit you."